-When a natural disaster occurs, having business interruption insurance will help you replace the income loss of your business.
+In the event of a natural disaster, having business interruption coverage¹ will help you replace your business’ lost income.

 It also covers operational expenses such as incurred payments for contracted services even if the business is temporarily closed.